Mian Qutb Shah

-Mian Qutb Shah or Qutb Khan was an Indian Muslim Sardar and formerly a collector of Saharanpur, Uttar Pradesh.
+Mian Qutb Shah or Qutb Khan (died 17 October 1760) was an Indian Muslim Sardar and formerly a collector of Saharanpur, Uttar Pradesh.
 He was best known as the slayer of Dattaji Rao Scindia.

 Conquest of Sirhind

 Qutb Khan joined the Mughal emperor's troops in the battle between Ahmad Shah Bahadur and Safdar Jang.
 He was given the parganahs of Kairana, Barot, Sardhana, and Kandhla by way of pay.
 When the Wazir Imad-ul-Mulk afterwards gave these territories to the Marathas in a treaty, Qutb Khan felt exasperated and made up his mind to defy the Dehli Emperor.
 He took to plunder and rape, ravaging Sonipat, Panipat, Karnal, Azimabad, and Thanesar.
-The imperial army attacked Qutb Khan at Karnal and were on the verge of victory due to their numbers.
-A sudden sandstorm spread confusion among the imperial army, resulting in their defeat and the seizure of their baggage and materials by Qutb Khan.
+The imperial army attacked Qutb Khan at Karnal and were on the verge of victory due to their numbers, consisting of nearly 12,000 men against Qutb Khan's small army of 2,500.
+The complete defeat of the imperial army, attributed to a freak sandstorm, was followed by the seizure of their baggage and materials by Qutb Khan and the plundering of the surrounding regions.
 Qutb Khan conquered the region of Sirhind from Sadiq Beg and ruled the city of Sirhind and its surrounding districts.
 He did not molest the poor, but repressed strong rebellious men, so that within his jurisdiction the roads became safe, and his followers were held back from practicing oppression.